NEW: Get project updates onTwitterandMastodon

 Introduction

-You can have multiple different Venafi Issuer types installed within the same cluster, including mixtures of Venafi as a Service and TPP issuer types.
-This allows you to be flexible with the types of Venafi account you use.
+You can have multiple different CyberArk Issuer types installed within the same cluster, including mixtures of issuers configured to enroll from the CyberArk Certificate Manager SaaS and self-hosted.
+This allows you to be flexible in the deployment method that you prefer to use.

-Automated certificate renewal and management are provided for Certificates using the Venafi Issuer.
+Automated certificate renewal and management are provided for Certificates using the CyberArk Issuer.

-A single Venafi Issuer represents a single Venafi 'zone' so you must create one Issuer resource for each zone you want to use.
-A zone is a single entity that combines the policy that governs certificate issuance with information about how certificates are organized in Venafi to identify the business application and establish ownership.
+A single CyberArk Issuer represents a single CyberArk 'zone' so you must create one Issuer resource for each zone you want to use.
+A zone is a single entity that combines the policy that governs certificate issuance with information about how certificates are organized in CyberArk to identify the business application and establish ownership.

 You can configure your Issuer resource to either issue certificates only within a single namespace, or cluster-wide (using a ClusterIssuer resource).
 For more information on the distinction between Issuer and ClusterIssuer resources, read the Namespaces section.

-If you haven't already done so, create your Venafi as a Service account on this page and copy the API key from your user preferences.
-Then you may want to create a custom CA Account and Issuing Template or choose instead to use defaults that are automatically created for testing ("Built-in CA" and "Default", respectively).
-Lastly you'll need to create an Application for establishing ownership of all the certificates requested by your cert-manager Issuer, and assign to it the Issuing Template.
+If you haven't already done so, create your CyberArk Certificate Manager SaaS account on this page and copy the API key from your user preferences.
+Then, you may want to create a custom CA Account and Issuing Template, or choose to use the defaults created automatically for testing ("Built-in CA" and "Default", respectively).
+Lastly, create an Application to establish ownership of all certificates requested by your cert-manager Issuer, and assign the Issuing Template to it.

 Make a note of the Application name and API alias of the Issuing Template because together they comprise the 'zone' you will need for your Issuer configuration.

-In order to set up a Venafi as a Service Issuer, you must first create a Kubernetes Secret resource containing your Venafi as a Service API credentials:
+In order to set up a CyberArk Issuer, you must first create a Kubernetes Secret resource containing your API key:

 $ kubectl create secret generic \